1w6 - Ein Würfel System - Einfach saubere, freie Rollenspiel-Regeln

 We are Everywhere!

-Alternative title: "Why is ruines most groups, when players miss every 4th session.
+Alternative title: "Why it ruines most groups, when players miss every 4th session.
 And what can we do about it."

 If you want to know the science behind that quite daring claim, please read on.